 - 2 Pairs of Shorts—Jorts (jeans shorts) are the look of choice in the summertime.
 Perfect for exploring during the day.

-- 1 Bathing Suit—You will go to the beach.
+- 1 Swimsuit—You will go to the beach.
 Or a hot tub.
 Hopefully both.

 - 2 “Nice” Shirts—The aesthetic for L.A. nightclubs and bars is a mix of “dapper” and “dowdy.”
 A hip t-shirt with the right pants (skinny jeans) and very, very, nice shoes (leather chocolate loafers, for instance) will get you into any club, but bring a few nice shirts to seal the deal if you’re worried about your cool factor.